-Join Alex U. Case for an in-depth discussion in this video Get in the Mix: Modulation rate and depth, part of Foundations of Audio: Delay and Modulation.
+Join Alex U. Case for an in-depth discussion in this video Get in the Mix: Modulation rate and depth, part of Audio Foundations: Delay and Modulation.

 Delay effects based on a changing delay introduce a whole new layer of interest to your mix.
 A changing delay is an ear-grabbing alternative to the fix delay, and it has an intriguing side effect.
 Changing the delay, also changes the pitch.
 The slow modulation of delay time that is common in so many effects, introduces a slight detuning of the track.
 A moving delay leads to a wobbling pitch.
 We have to be careful here, because an out of tune track can sour any production.
 But if the delay modulation is slow, the pitch bending might be a subtle positive.